-Bromley Healthcare provides community services in Bromley and beyond; services that range from District Nursing and Health Visiting, to services designed to minimise the numbers of people who go to hospital and then to minimise their length of stay, to increasingly sophisticated services in areas such as wound care.
+Bromley Healthcare provides community health and care services in South East London; services that range from District Nursing and Health Visiting, to services designed to minimise the numbers of people who go to hospital and then to minimise their length of stay, to increasingly sophisticated services in areas such as wound care.
 No political donations have been made.